Skip to main content

 • Mucous Membrane Irritation: Avoid direct contact of AMELUZ® with the mucous membranes.
 Wash with water in case of accidental contact.

-• Concomitant use of the following medications may increase the intensity of adverse reactions after light exposure related to photodynamic therapy: St. John’s wort, griseofulvin, thiazide diuretics, sulfonylureas, phenothiazines, sulphonamides, quinolones, and tetracyclines.
+• Concomitant Use of the Following Medications: May increase the intensity of adverse reactions after light exposure related to photodynamic therapy: St. John’s wort, griseofulvin, thiazide diuretics, sulfonylureas, phenothiazines, sulphonamides, quinolones, and tetracyclines.

 • skin reddening